Ayee-sha/Stroke-Project/README.md

 Principle component analysis serves to reduce the dimensionality of data to speed up calculation during classification.
 The PCA.py file performs PCA on a numpy array.
 The number of PCA components can be chosen.

 TODO: Determine the best value of PCA components without sacrificing accuracy of the classification system.

+## Posture Classification

+### kNN

+The first part of the process is to clean the data so only frames with patients in supinated posture are considered.
+One method to accomplish this is by training a k-nearest neighbor algorithm to identify and classify pronated posture frames.
+The algorithm uses manually labelled data from all patients and combines into one array.
+This array is then split into a training set and testing set.
+The training set goes through a k-fold cross validation.
+The parameters are then tested on the testing set to evaluate the accuracy of the model.
+The model will be re-tested with PCA performed on the labelled data

+### SVM

+In addition to kNN classification an SVM classification will also be used